-Going after the MacBook is biting off a lot.
-The Apple MacBook Pro is a great machine with excellent build quality, great support, and of course, it’s what you’ll choose if MacOS is your platform.
+But going after the MacBook is biting off a lot.
+Apple’s MacBook Pro is a great machine with excellent build quality, great support, and of course, it’s what you’ll choose if MacOS is your platform.
 Today’s model has the same understated elegance as always and confirms Apple’s reputation for outstanding quality.

 So, which one of these premium notebooks is worth your hard-earned money?
 We compared the Huawei MateBook X Pro against the MacBook Pro 13 to find out.